Book An Appointment

 Late For Appointment

 If you fail to show up for your appointment on time, your allotted time does not go over.
 Due to other clients being scheduled immediately afterward, we are unable to work past a set appointment time.
-Please be sure to show up 5 minutes prior to the start of your appointment time in order to avoid losing important massage time.
+Please be sure to show up right at the start of your appointment in order to avoid losing important massage time.

-If for any reason you must cancel your appointment, please call within 24 hours of your set time.
-Any cancellations that take place in the 24 hours prior to your booking (up to within 6 hours) will result in a $10 fee.
-The fee will be added on to the total of your next massage.
+If for any reason you must cancel your appointment, please let us know at least 24 hours prior to your scheduled time.
+Any cancellations that take place less than 24 hours prior to your booking (up to within 3 hours) will result in a 20% fee being invoiced to you.
+Payment is required prior to booking any future appointments.

-If you have booked an appointment and fail to show up by 15 minutes past your initial start time and have not called within 6 hours of then to cancel, you will be charged for the full session cost, which is due prior to rebooking a future appointment.
-If you have a gift certificate or prepaid package of any kind, it will be considered redeemed.
+If you have booked an appointment and fail to show up by 15 minutes past your initial start time and/or called within 3 hours or less to cancel, you will be charged 50% of the full session cost.

 Email and text confirmations and reminders are sent for every booking, and it is the client's responsibility to double-check the date/time of the booking, for keeping track of the appointment and allowing ample time to find the building when it is a first visit.
 Forgetting an appointment and/or getting lost are not sufficient reasons for avoiding the no-show fee.
 Please call as soon as possible if you know you will not be able to make your appointment or will be late - it is greatly appreciated.